Leorasz/KeyphraseScorer/docs/README.md

 -Specificy which keyphrases to use in the keyphrases.txt file, each on its own line

 -Each input file will get its own output json file in the Results folder with the same name with all the model scores for each keyword

+Everything one-shot-related is in the One_Shot_Classifier Jupyter notebook.